iotchallenge2016/development_card/README.md

-# Development in the Edison Card
+# Development of Web server using http requests and Mongo DB